erikarenhill/docs/installlinux.md

     $ cd /var/

-Set the permissions of the www directory to be owned by the pi username:
+Set the permissions of the www directory to be owned by your username (on the raspberrypi its pi):

     $ sudo chown pi www